What are waiting periods?

 Plan Coverage effective date: July 1st

-Employers may want to set different waiting periods for different groups of employees as long as each group is based on a bona fide employment based classification ( e.g. full-time vs part-time, or geographic location).
-These groups are called benefits classes.
-Please note that you can only set up these classes during initial company onboarding and during health insurance renewals.
+Employers may want to set different waiting periods for different groups of employees based on benefits classes.
+Please note that you can only set up benefits classes during initial company onboarding and during health insurance renewals.